Average Credit Card Interest Rate Was 21.21% in February 2020

 This post is for historical reference.
 Specific product rates may have changed since publication.
 Please see banks' sites for current rates.

-The average credit card interest rate was 21.28% in January 2020, up a slight 0.02 percentage points from the prior month, according to data collected by The Balance.
+The average credit card interest rate was 21.21% in February 2020, according to data collected by The Balance.

 - Store credit cards had the highest average interest rate.